Trevor Eve: Career

 Eve portrayed Paul McCartney in Willy Russell's 1974 play John, Paul, George, Ringo ... and Bert at the Lyric Theatre in London's West End, which won The Evening Standard Award and London Critics Awards for Best Musical.
 Eve appeared in Hindle Wakes (1976) directed by Laurence Olivier as part of the Laurence Olivier Presents TV series.
-In 1977, Eve joined the cast of Franco Zeffirelli's Filumena in London's West End, where he met future wife, Sharon Maughan.
+In 1977, Eve joined the cast of Franco Zeffirelli's Filumena, in London's West End, where he met future wife, Sharon Maughan.

 From 1979 to 1980, he played the role of the private investigator Eddie Shoestring in Shoestring.
 He then went on to his first major film role in the 1979 Dracula directed by John Badham, playing Jonathan Harker, alongside Laurence Olivier.
-In 1981, Eve won the Laurence Olivier Award for Best Actor, playing James Leeds in Children of a Lesser God.
+In 1982, Eve won the Laurence Olivier Award for Actor of the Year in a New Play, playing James Leeds in Children of a Lesser God.

-After appearing at The Royal Court Theatre in The Genius, he returned to the West End to star in Cole Porter's High Society with Natasha Richardson and Stephen Rea, followed by his portrayal as Paolino in the 1988 Royal National Theatre production of Man, Beast And Virtue, directed by William Gaskill.
+After appearing at The Royal Court Theatre in The Genius in 1982, he returned to the West End in 1986 to star in Cole Porter's High Society with Natasha Richardson and Stephen Rea, followed by his portrayal as Paolino in the 1989 Royal National Theatre production of Man, Beast And Virtue, directed by William Gaskill.

 In television, he appeared in A Sense of Guilt in 1989, and the 1992 BBC production of A Doll's House with Juliet Stevenson, whom he also worked alongside in the BAFTA and International Emmy Award-winning political drama The Politician's Wife.
 He co-starred in the short-lived 1985 ABC series Shadow Chasers.
 In 1991, he co-starred with Francesca Annis in the BBC miniseries Parnell and the Englishwoman portraying the Irish politician Charles Stewart Parnell.
-Eve won his second Laurence Olivier Award in 1996 for his portrayal of Dr Astrov in Uncle Vanya.
+Eve won the 1997 Laurence Olivier Award for Best Actor in a Supporting Role for his portrayal of Dr Astrov in Uncle Vanya.

-He then went on to star in the 1998 Carlton Television/WGBH Boston television series Heat of the Sun, which was filmed in Zimbabwe, and portrayed Edward Murdstone in BBC's 1999 adaptation of David Copperfield.
-In September 2000, Eve starred in the BBC drama series Waking the Dead in the role of Detective Superintendent Peter Boyd.
+He then went on to star in the 1998 Carlton Television/WGBH Boston television series Heat of the Sun, which was filmed in Zimbabwe, and portrayed the titular character's wicked stepfather Edward Murdstone in BBC's 1999 adaptation of David Copperfield opposite Daniel Radcliffe and Maggie Smith.
+In September 2000, Eve starred in the BBC drama series Waking the Dead, in the role of Detective Superintendent Peter Boyd.
 Eve continued to play Boyd throughout the subsequent nine series of the drama.